SerendipityMM/Password-Generator/README.md

 # Password-Generator
 JavaScript Password Generator
 *****************************
-This JavaScript App lets you generate random passwords with length betwwen 8-128 characters.
-You can customize the character set.
+This JavaScript App lets you generate random passwords with length betewen 8-128 characters.
+You can also customize the character set.

 ## Web Building Tools:
 HTML5 - CSS3 - Javascript